slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 However, after taking the first steps, mirror their behavior.
 Don’t cross oceans for people who wouldn’t jump puddles for you.

-Hints:

-- If you are lonely when not alone, you are in bad company.
-- If a person is nice to you but to nobody else, that person is not nice.
-- Trust and vulnerability are correlated.
+If you are lonely when not alone, you are in bad company.
+If a person is nice to you but to nobody else, that person is not nice.
+Trust and vulnerability are correlated.
 Don’t hide your feelings from people who show you theirs.
-- Supporting helps people grow and builds healthy relationships.
+Supporting helps people grow and builds healthy relationships.
 Fixing manipulates and breeds resentment or co-dependency.
-- Sometimes connections grow.
+Sometimes connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.
-- Choose people who choose you.
+Choose people who choose you.
 The end.
-- Loyalty is earned, not owed.
+Loyalty is earned, not owed.
 If they drain your energy, stunt your growth, or disrespect boundaries, let them go.
 You weren’t born to carry dead weight.
 Protect your peace and move forward.
-- Never force, beg, or chase.
-- One day you’ll miss how much I cared.
-- Be careful what you tolerate.
+Never force, beg, or chase.
+One day you’ll miss how much I cared.
+Be careful what you tolerate.
 You are teaching people how to treat you.
-- The more you do for people, the less gratitude they show.
+The more you do for people, the less gratitude they show.
 The more you go out of your way to be liked, the less appreciative they are.
 Too much availability kills your value.

-> *"Faults are thick where love is thin."
--- vox populi*

 > *"Never allow someone to be your priority while allowing yourself to be their option."
 -- Mark Twain [1835]*